 RAB has adopted an investment policy which limits the percentage of total investments that can be invested in various categories and types of investments.
 Investments in equity securities are permitted to represent between 25% and 60% of the investment portfolio while fixed income securities are permitted to represent between 40% and 70% of the investment portfolio.
 Cash is allowed to represent between 0% and 10% of the total portfolio.
 RAB has also adopted a policy that limits its investments in equity securities to a maximum of 5% of its total investments in any one company unless said company comprises more than 5% of the Standard & Poor's 500 Stock Index, in which case the market value of the holding shall not exceed 10% of the equity portfolio.
 There are also limitations on concentrations in categories of equity investment types.
-In addition, RAB has set a limit of 5% of its investments in fixed income securities that can be held in the fixed income securities guaranteed by the U.S. Government.
-At December 31, 2021, RAB was in compliance with its concentration of credit risk policy.
+In addition, RAB has set a limit of 5% of its investments in fixed income securities that can be held in the fixed income securities of any single issuer, exclusive of the U.S.Government securities and federal agency securities guaranteed by the U.S. Government.
+At December 31, 2022, RAB was in compliance with its concentration of credit risk policy.